Nick-Pillsbury/RCOS-Cilium/Nick-Pillsbury/First_Deployment/First_Deployment_Guide_With_Helm.md

 ## Prerequisites
 Before starting, ensure you have completed the following:
-- Ubuntu 20.04+ system with at least 4 GB RAM, 2 CPUs, and 20 GB of disk space.
+- Ubuntu 20.04+ system with at least 4 GB RAM, 2 CPUs cores, and 20 GB of disk space.
 - Docker, Minikube, kubectl, Helm, and Cilium repositories installed

 ---